 |Merge||A relationship between two packages showing that their contents are to be combined.
 This should be used when elements in packages have the same name and represent the same concept.|

-In this tutorial, we'll use Visual Paradigm for UML to model a simple system with several UML classes in it.
+In this tutorial, we'll use Visual Paradigm to model a simple system with several UML classes in it.
 We are going to create packages and move the classes into them.
 We'll also draw package diagram to show the relationships between packages.

 Before starting this tutorial, you may want to familiarize yourself with the following resources.